FAQs - English - IVIG

 Q1.
 What is the Medicare Intravenous Immune Globulin (IVIG) Demonstration?

-A2.
+A1.
 The "Medicare IVIG Access and Strengthening Medicare and Repaying Taxpayers Act of 2012" established a three year demonstration to evaluate the benefits of providing payment for items and services needed for the in-home administration of intravenous immune globulin (IVIG) for the treatment of Primary Immune Deficiency Disease (PIDD).
-For more information about the demonstration, please see the CMS demonstration website at http://innovation.cms.gov/initiatives/IVIG/
+Since then the demonstration has been extended per legislation and currently is scheduled to end on December 31, 2023 or when enrollment and spending limits are met.
+For more information about the demonstration, please see the CMS demonstration website at https://www.cms.gov/priorities/innovation/innovation-models/ivig

 In addition, please visit the IVIG Demonstration website.